Skip to main content

 Each chapter of the Index is drafted by civil society experts (with a sectoral coordinator role) specialised in the thematic areas covered by the Index.
 Sectoral coordinators initiate the process by preparing the first draft based on the results of the expert questionnaire.
 Focus group discussions dedicated to each thematic area follow, leading to a refined second version of the draft.
 This draft is then editorially reviewed to ensure consistency and quality.
 As a final step, each report is peer reviewed by independent experts.
 The Index is then consolidated by the Executive Editor and the EaP CSF’s Advocacy and EaP Index Manager.

-The 2023 edition of the Index covers the period September 2021-July 2023, with updates and references to relevant events until November 2023.
+This edition of the Index covers the period between July 2023 and December 2024, with some updates and references to several relevant events which happened after this period up until March 2025.

 Each edition of the Index poses limitations.
 We are aware of the following: